yereverluvinunclebert/Magnifier-Ywidget/README.md

 Widget (Konfabulator) Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac.

+This widget is now deprecated and is retained for historical reasons only, it still works but time moves ever onward - please use the VB6 version instead that you will find here: https://github.com/yereverluvinunclebert/Magnifier-VB6-Widget

 First of all it does not magnify!
 Sorry about that.
 A Yahoo widget cannot magnify the windows desktop as the two are not aware of each other.